yangtong93/living-cell-docs/source/user_guide/upgrade.md

 * Optimize the loading speed of experimental files
 * Adjust the shooting interval between channels to 1 second

-### Fix
-* After switching channels, the automatic exposure status is incorrect

 ### Notes
 * This is still a beta version and may contain many bugs.
 * Only supports Windows 7/10 (x64) or above